KaranPhadnisNaik/albumify/README.md

 #Albumify
-  * Purpose: extract mp3 files from yotube through user input and organize them into an album OR simply extract a single song
+  * Purpose: extract m4a files from yotube through user input and organize them into an album OR simply extract a single song
-  * Dependencies: __youtube-dl__, MORE TO COME
+  * Dependencies: __youtube-dl__, __MORE TO COME__

 #Setup/Usage
 * Clone repo and cd into **Albumify** directory